Design for Each and Every Learner: Universal Design for Learning Modules

 Part 2: Try it

-If your goal is to support adults as they collaborate to increase instructional effectiveness for each and every learner, then get to know and use the 5-15-45.
+If your goal is to support adults as they collaborate to support each and every learner, then get to know and use the 5-15-45.

-Reflect on how leadership in the school can set expectations for educators to use this time to engage in collaborative discussions about the design of curriculum and standards-based instruction to meet the needs of each and every learner.
+Reflect on how leadership can set expectations for the importance of engaging in collaborative discussions, including the design of curriculum and standards-based instruction to meet the needs of each and every learner.

 Part 3: Reflect and Connect